 As experienced accountants, AVASK can advise on a range of issues when it comes to giving to charity.
 We can help individuals and businesses in Winchester to make use of the available tax reliefs and to maximise the value of their donations.

 Gift Aid is the main vehicle for tax efficient giving to charities.
-It applies to any donation whether large or small, regular or one-off.
+It can apply to any donation whether large or small, regular or one-off.

 Simply by confirming that they are taxpayers, donors can ensure that their chosen charities can reclaim the basic rate of income tax on all their donations, equal to 25% of the amount donated.